In this and the following pages I take you through the different stages of incubating and hatching chicken eggs, from day 1 to hatching at day 21.

-The shell of the egg doesn't change at all on the outside until the chick is ready to hatch much later in the process, when she will start to peck through or "pip".
-Until then, if you want to see anything you'll need to invest in a candler - either home made or shop bought.
-Both are good.
+The shell of the egg doesn't change at all on the outside until the chick is ready to hatch much later in the process.
+At that point, she will start to peck through.
+This is known as "pipping".

 This is the start of the embryo's visible development.
-The 'spider legs' you can see are the embryo's blood vessels, which will become much more well-defined over the next several days.
+The 'spider legs' you can see are blood vessels.
+They will become much more well-defined over the next several days.

-The next few days see the development of the blood supply to the developing embryo, and the eye becomes far more prominent too.
+The next few days see the development of the blood supply to the developing embryo, and the eye becomes far more prominent.

 In a lot of ways, the first week is the worst.
-Once it's over you can see your chick developing and you'll also be able to tell whether you have eggs which are infertile and not going to develop.
+Once it's over and you know the chick has started to develop, you can see your chick developing.
+You'll also be able to tell whether you have eggs which are infertile and not going to develop.